epistasisSMMB/SMMB/README.md

 * boost library

 ## Compilation instructions
-* Change the line n°13 in the Makefile : `BOOST_FOLDER=value`
+* Change the line n°13 in the Makefile :
+    BOOST_FOLDER=value
 It is needed to replace "value" with the path to the installed boost library

-* Execute following command lines cd <path to smmb project directory>
+* Execute following command lines :
+    cd <path to smmb project directory>
     make